vincentorback/clean-wordpress-admin/README.md

 ## TODO
 - [x] Hide/add items in the Admin bar
-- [ ] Hide links to WordPress help, documentation, forum etc.
+- [x] Hide links to WordPress help, documentation, forum etc.
 - [ ] Hide specific items in post/page edit page.
 - [ ] Hide/add items to the WYSIWYG
+- [ ] Add custom contextual tabs

 ## How to collaborate
 Just send a pull request or open an issue!